ckglidden/UPCH-species-distribution-tutorial/README.md

 #plot correlation and distribution of variables
 chart.Correlation(mapbiomas_mean_wide[2:ncol(mapbiomas_mean_wide)],
                   histogram = TRUE, method = "pearson")

+ #no variables are super correlated so the last step for this section is to merge "mapbiomas_mean_wide" by the occurrence set
 ```
 <img src= https://github.com/ckglidden/UPCH-species-distribution-tutorial/blob/main/final_figures/lulc_correlation.png></br>
 **Figure 4.** Pearson's correlation coeffecients of variables.